Exclusive 8-Day Photo Tour to Kenya

 Overnight stays

-The first two nights you’ll sleep in the Progressive Park Hotel in the capital Nairobi.
-Early next morning we’ll meet our guides and make a game drive in Nairobi National Park.
+The first night you’ll sleep in the Progressive Park Hotel in the capital Nairobi.
 The next day we’ll start early with the 4 to 5 hour drive to the Masaai Mara where we should arrive around lunchtime.

 Zebra Plains Camp